sthaarwin/DSA-Queue-Simulator/readme.md

 1. **Generator (generator.exe)**:
    - Generates vehicles with random properties
    - Writes vehicle data to a file for the main program to read
-   - Spawns new vehicles every 500 miliseconds
+   - Spawns new vehicles every 500 milliseconds

 2. **Main Simulation (main.exe)**:
    - Reads vehicle data from the generator